The good news is, there are plenty of simple steps you can take to keep down the cost of your weekly shop.

 2. Check the price per unit

-If you’re doing a big shop, consider carrying a calculator around with you so you can keep track of how much you are spending overall.
+If you’re doing a big shop, it's a good idea to carry a calculator around with you so you can keep track of how much you're spending overall.

 Save money on eating out with our tips for getting a good deal at restaurants.